danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

    - Have some limitations on supported SQL statements (e.g., no `JOINs`, `GROUP BY`, or `WINDOW` clauses).
    - Results are not persisted to a topic and are not shared; identical queries from different clients are executed independently.
    - Question: Can pull queries be executed on any stream or table?
-     - Pull queries can only be executed on materialized streams or tables that have a defined primary key.
+     - Pull queries **can only be executed on materialized streams or tables that have a defined primary key**.
      - They cannot be executed on non-materialized streams or tables without a primary key.

 - Question: What happens if a persistent query fails or is terminated unexpectedly?